CLEANING AND CARE

 We love solid brass for it's durability and non-corrosive properties.
 This is the best and strongest metal for use in salt water.
 Solid Brass will not rust with water use but we do recommend that you rinse your hardware in freshwater after using it in salt water.
 Then thoroughly dry with a towel.

-Brass naturally patinas(turn darker) overtime when exposed to the elements, as all metals do.
+Brass naturally patinas(turn darker) overtime when exposed to the elements(air, water, earth), as all metals do.
 To clean brass naturally, simply wipe brass hardware with lemon juice to shine it up, rinse with fresh water then towel dry.
-Store bought brass cleaners also work well.
+Store bought brass cleaners also work well and will give your hardware a protective coating so you wont have to clean as often.
 Collar hardware such as our martingale half-check chains can discolor white fur to a grayish or bluish gray tint, this discoloration washes off with bathing.
 If you choose a Summit & Sea webbing color that is light in color, brass can leave discolored marks on the material where it rubs; clean with a water/distilled white vinegar mixture to remove these spots.

 Nickel Plated Zinc